 I find the following tips and tricks to be helpful for website design questionnaire development:

 - Do not annoy clients with many questions and place the most important questions first because clients can quickly close a lengthy questionnaire.

 - Start the questionnaire with opening sentences to clarify the goal of the questionnaire and specify the approximate time they take to answer.

 - Use the best examples from your portfolio or collections, such as websites built with Elementor and Crocoblock.

 - Use neutral language and short, clear sentences.

 - If the questionnaire is long, show a progress bar.

-Yes, you can use any service, in particular mentioned below.
+Yes, you can use any service, in particular, mentioned above.

-Designers will create an individual price list for you with only the necessary work to develop your site.
+Designers will create a client’s price list with all the necessary work to develop your site.